SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 18 March, 2025 at 23:34:14
+# Last Refreshed - 19 March, 2025 at 23:34:56
 The Latest Activity was a VirtualRide -

-<b>☁️ Zwift - Downtown Eruption in Watopia- big effort</b>
+<b>☁️ Zwift - R ob Beardy McBeardFace's Meetup on Deca Dash in Watopia</b>

-which happened on 16 March, 2025 at 15:02:26
+which happened on 19 March, 2025 at 15:23:02

-Which is 0 years, 0 months, 2 days, 8 hours and 31 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 8 hours and 11 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/13900133515
+You can see it here https://www.strava.com/activities/13927531141

 ## Number of Rides
 How many rides have I done each year?